Hammersmith Hills Hoists

-The Hammersmith Hills Hoists are an amateur rugby league club based in Hammersmith, London founded at the end of 2008 by local Australian expats to provide players of all nationalities, backgrounds and abilities the chance to play competitive rugby league in and around London, while also expanding their social networks in the process.
+The Hammersmith Hills Hoists are an amateur rugby league club based in Hammersmith, London.
+Founded at the end of 2008 by local Australian expats to provide players of all nationalities, backgrounds and abilities the chance to play competitive rugby league in and around London, while also expanding their social networks in the process.
 The club usually play in the Southern Conference League – part of the fourth tier of Rugby League nationally.

 The last parts of the name are an eponym that seems irrelevant at first glance to rugby – Hills Hoists are an Australian term for sturdy, rotary washing lines, particularly those with an advanced retraction mechanism – such is the nation's pride in these they are enrolled as of lasting heritage value in that country's national library and featured as roving robots in the 2000 Summer Olympics.
 One features in the club's badge.

 2009

 In 2009, the Hoists' inaugural season, the club blazed a trail through the London League, winning 64–16 against Guildford, 64–4 versus Hemel, a 64–14 win over South London Storm and trouncing St Mary's 74–10 on their way to the Grand Final.
 Here they were met by a Hemel Stags side trying to overturn the huge deficit between the teams from earlier in the season, but the Hoists, in a riproaring season for Brendan Crilly and Mick Quinn, easily accounted for them: 58–6.
 Other notable performances came from Dujon Jorgenson who converted 9 out of his 10, as well as James Quarmby and Matt Fownes with try-scoring doubles.
 The club also tasted success in the Skolars Rugby League Invitational Nines tournament and the 2009 ANZAC Challenge.
-The team was victorious in the first-ever game of rugby league played in Belgium against the Belgium national team.
+The team was victorious in the first-ever game of rugby league played in Belgium against Brabant Wallon Wavre Rugby XIII.
 The club also played Royal Navy, RAF and Metropolitan Police sides – the latter at the Twickenham Stoop as a curtain raiser for a Harlequins Super League game in front of 12,982 fans.
 The Hoists ran in 10 tries to 1 in a 60–4 demolition with Mick Quinn earning man of the match honours.